Add one of these beautiful long-tailed heritage chicken breeds to your flock to add interest and intrigue.

-The most notable differences between the two breeds are the recognized breed colors: Yokohamas comes in White and Red-Shouldered, which is a mostly-white bird with rust-colored speckling across the shoulders, back and breast.
+The most notable differences between the two breeds are the recognized breed colors: Yokohamas come in White and Red-Shouldered, which is a mostly-white bird with rust-colored speckling across the shoulders, back, and breast.

 Yokohamas also bear a walnut-shaped comb, unlike the Phoenix’s large single comb.
 Both breeds top out at about 4 to 5 pounds.

 Just like its cousin, the Yokohama is a striking ornamental bird, a tail that reaches up to 3 or 4 feet long.
 It looks very much like its common Game Fowl ancestors.

 It’s a hardy, active bird that prefers space to move about freely, and makes a nice backyard chicken, due to its docile nature.
 Hens are relatively poor egg layers.